-The vast majority of the Company's products are manufactured in its manufacturing facility located in Montreal, Quebec.
+The vast majority of the Company's products are manufactured in its manufacturing facility located in Montreal, Quebec, and its additional locations in Italy and India related to the Pyro Green-Gas acquisition.
 Accordingly, the Company is highly dependent on the uninterrupted and efficient operation of its manufacturing facility.
 If for any reason the Company is required to discontinue production at its facility, it could result in significant delays in production of the Company's products and interruption of the Company's sales as it seeks to resume production.
 The Company may be unable to resume production on a timely basis.
 If operations at the facility were to be disrupted as a result of equipment failures, natural disasters, fires, accidents, work stoppages, power outages or other reasons, the Company's business, financial condition and/or results of operations could be materially adversely affected.